hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Setup

 The web tests require Python3, Selenium Webdriver, and at least one of the drivers below to run.
-Currently supported browser/driver combinations are Firefox/Geckodriver.
-In-progress browser combinations are Chromium/Chromedriver and Opera/OperaChromiumDriver.
+Currently supported browser/driver combinations are Firefox/Geckodriver, Chromium/Chromedriver, and Opera/OperaChromeDriver (the latter two of which are still under testing) The tests currently require Firefox and Geckodriver, regardless of the chosen testing browser, in order to run a headless browser for setup purposes.

 Selenium Webdriver can be installed via `pip install selenium`.
+Browser and driver installation steps are listed below.

 The user will need to log into [Beaver](https://beaver.heprc.uvic.ca/dashboard) as `{user}-wiu2` and create a key.
 There will be a popup regarding the downloading of files.
 The user should request that the browser save the file and should click the box dictating that this is done automatically in the future.
 The files can also be saved to an alternate location (for example, the `unit_tests/web_tests/misc_files` directory) so as not to clog up the host computer's default downloads folder.
 There will need to be a profile implemented for this, which has not been done yet.